Xylambda/torchfitter/README.md

 ## Custom fitting process
 The current Trainer design has been created to process a dataloader that returns 2 tensors: features and labels.
-Extending the Trainer class and rewriting the methods `_train` and `_validation` should allow you to create your own custom steps as long as they receive a dataloader and they return the loss value as a number.
+Extending the Trainer class and rewriting the methods `train_step` and `validation_step` should allow you to create your own custom steps as long as they receive a dataloader and they return the loss value as a number.

 ```python
 from torchfitter.trainer import Trainer